Luigi Cherubini (footballer)

-Luigi Cherubini (born 15 January 2004) is an Italian professional footballer who plays as a winger for club Sampdoria, on loan from Roma.
+Luigi Cherubini (born 15 January 2004) is an Italian professional footballer who plays as a winger for club Benevento, on loan from Roma, and the Italy national team.

 Club career

 Roma

 Cherubini began playing football with Guidonia before moving to Roma at 9, and he finished all of his development there except for the 2017–18 season where he played for crosstown rivals Lazio.
 On 18 July 2021, he signed his first professional contract with Roma.
 In October 2022, he started training with the senior team for the first time.
 He was captain of the Roma Primavera side and helped them win the Supercoppa Primavera, Coppa Italia Primavera, and U17 Championship.
 He made his senior debut with Roma as a substitute in a 2–0 UEFA Europa League win over Sparta Prague on 26 October 2023.

 Loan to Carrarese

 On 27 July 2024, Cherubini was loaned to Carrarese.

 Loan to Sampdoria

 On 21 August 2025, Cherubini moved on loan to Sampdoria in Serie B.